 There were several big questions in solar physics.
-For example, how the sun’s plasma jets form, Why the Sun’s outer atmosphere is far hotter than the surface?
+For example, how do the sun’s plasma jets form?
+Why the Sun’s outer atmosphere is far hotter than the surface?

 But after long-term research and several theories, scientists have finally found the origin of the high-speed plasma blasting through the Sun’s atmosphere several times a day.
-By using advanced computer simulation, scientists have developed a detailed model of these plasma jets.
+Using advanced computer simulation, scientists have developed a detailed model of these plasma jets.

 After every 5 minutes, spicules shoot red-hot streams of charged particles into the corona at around 150 kilometers per second.
 And this totally counterintuitive corona can last up to 15 minutes.

-Although it’s further away, it is millions of degrees hotter than the Sun’s surface.
+Although further away, it is millions of degrees hotter than the Sun’s surface.
 The spicules constantly supply hot plasma in temperature.
-This is kind of like standing some distance away from a bonfire and feeling hotter than the fire itself.
+This is like standing some distance away from a bonfire and feeling hotter than the fire itself.

-Spicule is the known term for over a century.
-But, its origin is still a mystery.
+Spicule has been a known term for over a century.
+But its origin is still a mystery.
 A study suggested that spicules are generated by massive sound waves.
-Even, a recent study proposed that their formation is due to the magnetic field forming loops out of the atmosphere.
+Even a recent study proposed that their formation is due to the magnetic field forming loops out of the atmosphere.

 Juan Martinez-Sykora, a principal physicist Bart de Pontieu said, “Observing the spicules from the ground has its limitations.
 It’s been very hard to get a clear view of what these spicules do, as Earth’s atmosphere creates a murky picture.
 But thanks to space telescopes, we can now see what they really look like in greater detail.”